 Installing network agents

-The network agent is distributed as a Windows Installer package, Linux self-extracting installer, and Linux native packages.
+The network agent is distributed as a Windows Installer package, Linux self-extracting installer, Linux native packages, and Docker container.

 Installation package | Description | Auto-update |